ellakoa/postcard-poem/content/posts/rose-castles.md

   There are 2 castles built in the shape of a rose
   A memorial bandstand where music flows
-  Fishing boats sit atop the shingle beach under skies that dominate this most easterly reach
-  The town once punished and harshly plundered Lovingly nurtured, delightful and cultured.
+  Fishing boats sit atop the shingle beach under vast skies that dominate this most easterly reach The town once punished and harshly plundered Lovingly nurtured, delightful and cultured.